Services Management, B.A.I.S.

 In order to be admitted to a program of study in the College of Hospitality, Retail, and Sport Management, freshmen applicants must meet all University admission requirements through the Office of Undergraduate Admissions.

 In order to be admitted to a program of study in the College of Hospitality, Retail, and Sport Management, transfer applicants from outside of the USC system must meet all University admission requirements through the Office of Undergraduate Admissions and have at least a 2.25 GPA.
-The Sport and Entertainment Management major requires a higher GPA than the minimum University entrance standards.
+The Sport and Entertainment Management and the Retailing majors requires a higher GPA than the minimum University entrance standards.
 Transfer applicants for Sport and Entertainment must have a cumulative GPA of a 3.0 on all college-level work attempted.
+Transfer applicants for Retailing must have a cumulative GPA of a 2.5 on all college-level work attempted.

 Students from other USC campuses who wish to enter the College of Hospitality, Retail, and Sport Management must fulfill one of the following requirements: